rgzlv/clikeys/README.md

 clikeys is a small program to interact with the macOS Text Input Sources (TIS) part of Carbon using Objective-C.
-TIS itself seems to be deprecated but I was unable to find any other library or framework available on macOS that allows you do interact with the system keyboard layouts in a similar way.
+TIS itself seems to be deprecated but I was unable to find any other library or framework available on macOS that allows you to interact with the system keyboard layouts in a similar way.
 With clikeys you can query, select, deselect, enable and disable keyboard input layouts, similar to how you'd do it through System Settings.